The Definition of Allyship

 Over the past year I’ve stopped and started it, deleted and recovered it a few times, changed the main focus, and generally dumped words.
 It’s been with me through Pride, Mental Health Awareness Week, LGBTQ History Month, Trans Awareness Week, OCD Awareness Week, you name it.
 It’s actually been quite cathartic – at one point I didn’t even know whether I actually wanted to publish.
 But, after whats been happening more recently in both my personal life and ‘online’ world, I’ve come to the decision that I just need to say what I want to say with no apologies.

 Verb; someone that aligns with and supports a cause with another individual or group of people.
 [For example] A straight ally is an individual outside of the LGBTQ+ community that supports their fight for equality and rights.

 The thing with Allyship is that it’s as diverse as the people who need it.
 It comes in different shapes and forms; such as a retweet on twitter, a post share on Instagram, or being seen in a photo together.
-It’s writing a blog post, it’s signing a petition, it’s telling someone else – even a friend – that their words were wrong, or disassociating yourself with something or someone.
-It also has a different meaning depending on the person.
+It’s writing a blog post, it’s signing a petition, it’s donating to a cause, it’s telling someone else – even a friend or family member – that their words were wrong, or disassociating yourself with something or someone.
+That being said, how one person accepts allyship may be different for another.
 For some, it’s standing side by side at a protest, for others it’s speaking up when the oppressed can’t or do not have the power to do so.

 The only ‘statement’ I want to see from people at the moment is how they’re going to do better.
 Not, how people should be quiet.